Project Management Professional, also is known as PMP, is a certification offered by Project Management Institute, also

 PMP Certification Training

 Here, I have covered some important notes that will help the PMP aspirants.
-I used to prepare and read this kind of stuff during my own exam preparations.
+I used to prepare and read this kind of stuff during my exam preparations.
 Here are a few topics

 Work Breakdown Structure

 Work breakdown structure is a must to have in any project.
 Here we divide a project in manageable chunks.

-A WBS is a planning tool is used after the Project Charter is finalized.
+A WBS is a planning tool that is used after the Project Charter is finalized.
 It is a hierarchical structure of overall project work.
 It is the same as Product Breakdown structure, Organization Breakdown Structure, Cost Breakdown Structure.

 You can read here for more details Work Breakdown Structure with Example.

 Functional Organizational Structure

-Functional Organization Structure is a hierarchical organizational structure in which people are grouped by areas of their specialization.
+Functional Organization Structure is a hierarchical organizational structure in which areas of their specialization group people.